Where Does My Model Underperform? A Human Evaluation of Slice Discovery Algorithms

 \paragraph{Coherence does not imply correctness} Our study calls into question previous assumptions about slice \emph{coherence} and hypothesis \emph{correctness} (\textbf{H4}).
 A number of works have implied that if the user can describe all the images in a slice, that the model underperforms on all images that match their description.
 Our finding that there is no significant association between slice coherence and hypothesis correctness shows that this assumption is misleading.

-While it may seem counter-intuitive, we are \emph{not} surprised that existing slice discovery tools tend to underrepresent the model's performance on coherent subgroups.
-We see this behavior as a feature (rather than a bug) resulting from the way that existing tools are designed to optimize to return high-error subsets.
-Existing tools are incentivised to output misleading slices that contain a misrepresentative sample of high-error images \emph{within} each group, even in cases where the model doesn't actually perform worse on the \emph{entire} group.
+While it may seem counter-intuitive, we are \emph{not} surprised that existing slice discovery tools tend to underrepresent the model's performance on coherent groups.
+We hypothesize that this behavior is a feature (rather than a bug) resulting from the way that existing tools are designed to return high-error subsets.
+Existing tools may be incentivised to output misleading slices that contain a misrepresentative sample of high-error images \emph{within} each group, even in cases where the model doesn't actually perform worse on the \emph{entire} group.
 Evaluations that only consider the coherence of the output slices fail to account for whether the slice is a representative sample of the model's performance on the entire group.